 As mentioned above, breaking down those flabby cells releases energy, and most of the remaining matter exits your body through sweat, urine, and carbon dioxide.

 Most dietitians and fitness coaches will agree that you need to focus 70% of your attention on a diet and 30% on exercising to successfully lose weight.
+Reducing insulin levels, increasing muscle mass, consuming fewer calories, following an exercise regimen, and staying consistent in your fat loss journey are key factors in losing weight.

 Which Part Of the Body Loses Fat First?